Jarli01/xenorchestra_updater/TROUBLESHOOTING.md

 ## System Performance or General Errors Guidance

-While XOCE can and does operate without issue for many people there are benefits to using using more than the absolute minimum system specifications for the guest OS.
+While XOCE can and does operate without issue for many people there are benefits to using more than the absolute minimum system specifications for the guest OS.

 There is a mandate for 1 GB of ram built into the updater script.
 While this is a requirement of XO it isn't a requirement of the OS.

 An additional check is being considered to match the XOA system which is supplied with 2 CPU (or 1 CPU with 2 cores).
 While this currently isn't implemented; if you encounter issues please try adding an additional CPU to your installation and see if the issue persists.